 Pepper to taste

-*I believe I used Tex-Mex Joy or some shit but really anything will work.
+*I believe I used Tex-Mex Joy or something but really anything will work.
 Including taco seasoning, store-bought or homemade.

 Mango Pineapple Salsa Ingredients